This course is intended for the individual looking to explore emergency services as an entry-level Emergency Medical

 - Be a minimum of 16 years of age at the beginning date of the certification course.
 If less than 18 years of age, you must provide the course coordinator with a completed parental permission form with the signature of a parent or guardian verifying approval for enrollment in the course.
 If you are less than 18 years of age and affiliated with an EMS or other Public Safety agency, you must also provide the Course Coordinator with documentation from an Officer of the agency stating you will be covered by the agencies insurance while attending the course.

 - Have no physical or mental impairment that would render them unable to perform all practical skills required for that level of certification.

-4. Hold current certification in an Office of Emergency Medical Services approved cardiopulmonary resuscitation (CPR) course at the beginning date of the course.
-This certification must also be current at the time of state testing.
+- Hold current certification in an Office of Emergency Medical Services approved cardiopulmonary resuscitation (CPR) course at the beginning date of the course.** This certification must also be current at the time of state testing.
 We recommend American Heart Association (BLS) for Healthcare Providers CPR class on the first day of class.

 - Not have been convicted of or found guilty of any crime, offense or regulatory violation, or participated in any other prohibited conduct identified in state EMS regulations as follows:

 - Have never been convicted or found guilty of any crime involving sexual misconduct where lack of affirmative consent by the victim is an element of the crime.

 - Have never been convicted of a felony involving the sexual or physical abuse of children, the elderly or the infirm.